 |Bipolar stepper motor wires are terminated with bare leads.|

 |Bipolar stepper motor wiring diagram.|

 Our 5 mm universal mounting hub can be used to mount objects on the stepper motor’s 5 mm-diameter output shaft, and our NEMA 17 aluminum bracket offers a variety of options for mounting this stepper motor in your project.
-This NEMA17 stepper motor is also available with a threaded rod output shaft that converts its rotations into linear motion of the included traveling nut.
+This NEMA17 stepper motor is also available with threaded rod output shafts in lengths of 18 cm, 28 cm, or 38 cm that convert its rotations into linear motion of the included traveling nut.